Analogical models: Creating an analogical model

-Many different instruments and systems can be used to create an analogical model.
 A mechanical device can be used to represent mathematical calculations.
 For instance, the Phillips Hydraulic Computer MONIAC used the flow of water to model economic systems (the target system); electronic circuits can be used to represent both physiological and ecological systems.
 When a model is run on either an analog or digital computer this is known as the process of simulation.

 Mechanical analogies

 Any number of systems could be used for mapping electrical phenomena to mechanical phenomena, but two principle systems are commonly used: the impedance analogy and the mobility analogy.
 The impedance analogy maps force to voltage whereas the mobility analogy maps force to current.

 The impedance analogy preserves the analogy between electrical impedance and mechanical impedance but does not preserve the network topology.
 The mobility analogy preserves the network topology but does not preserve the analogy between impedances.
 Both preserve the correct energy and power relationships by making power conjugate pairs of variables analogous.